ceph/ceph/doc/rados/troubleshooting/troubleshooting-osd.rst

 The best way to deal with a full cluster is to add new ``ceph-osds``, allowing the cluster to redistribute data to the newly available storage.

-If you cannot start an OSD because it is full, you may delete some data by deleting some placement group directories in the full OSD.
+If you cannot add a new OSD, you can do the following:

+1. Establish rules to lock out all clients (e.g. firewall rules)

+2. Reweigh OSDs, if necessary, with ``ceph osd crush reweight <osd.ID> <weight>``

+3. Change the osd full limit with ``ceph pg set_full_ratio <weight>``

+4. Wait for the cluster to recover

+5. Let clients access the cluster again

+6. And add at the very least one additional OSD as soon as possible

-.. important:: If you choose to delete a placement group directory on a full OSD, **DO NOT** delete the same placement group directory on another full OSD, or **YOU MAY LOSE DATA**.
+.. important:: This guide once recommended removing PGs.
+If you choose to delete a placement group directory on a full OSD, **DO NOT** delete the same placement group directory on another full OSD, or **YOU MAY LOSE DATA**.
 You **MUST** maintain at least one copy of your data on at least one OSD.